Documentation Index

 Editor Settings

 Use Explain with AI (Cmd+L) to understand queries, Optimize with AI (Cmd+Option+L) for performance suggestions, or click “Ask AI to Fix” in error dialogs.
-See AI Chat for configuration.
+See AI Assistant for configuration.

 SQL Files